A revolution in the existing rules for alternative investment companies (AICs)

 Legislative stalemate on AICs

-Given the approaching end of the ninth term of the Sejm and Senate and the principle of the discontinuation of parliamentary work, it is very likely that the current legislature will not have time to adopt the amendments necessary for the functioning of AICs.
-The issue of correcting the above-mentioned provisions will most likely not be addressed until the next parliamentary term.
+Due to the end of the ninth term of the Sejm and Senate and the principle of the discontinuation of parliamentary work, the legislature has not had sufficient time to adopt the changes in law necessary for the correct functioning of AICs.
+The issue of correcting the above-mentioned regulations will be dealt with by the Parliament of the current term.

 Questions?
 Contact us